arangodb/docs/3.10/graphs-smart-graphs-management.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-Keep in mind that you can not drop the `vertices` collection until no other collection references it anymore (`distributeShardsLike` collection property).
+Keep in mind that you cannot drop the `vertices` collection until no other collection references it anymore (`distributeShardsLike` collection property).

 ### Remove a Graph